 All existing EU provisions will continue to apply during the negotiation period, as the UK will still be a full member of the EU during that time.
 Thereafter, it depends on the type of law it is and how it has been implemented in the UK.
 It will also depend on the terms of the withdrawal agreement with the EU and whether it will be necessary (or desirable) to retain certain provisions in order to continue to engage with the EU.

-In principle, EU law with direct effect (Treaties and Regulations) would cease to apply once the withdrawal agreement is in place, the UK is no longer a member of the EU and the European Communities Act 1972 has been repealed.
+In principle, EU law with direct effect (Treaties and Regulations) will cease to apply once the withdrawal agreement is in place, the UK is no longer a member of the EU and the European Communities Act 1972 ("ECA 1972"), which is what gives this type of law direct force in UK domestic law, has been repealed.
 It is unlikely however that domestic law makers will want to ‘wipe the slate clean’ at this point, as this would require a large body of domestic law to have been prepared to ensure that important areas are not left unlegislated for.
 It is therefore important that effective transitional arrangements are in place.

 EU law is an integral part of the route to qualification as a solicitor – it is taught pervasively on the LLB, it is examined on the alternative route to qualification, and those requalifying into Scotland from other jurisdictions are required to sit an examination in EU law.